mexuaz/Concurrency/SantaClaus/README.md

 wait in a warming hut before being harnessed to the sleigh.

 The program should satisfies the following constraints:
-* After the ninth reindeer arrives, Santa must invoke prepareSleigh, and then all nine reindeer must invoke getHitched.
+* After the ninth reindeer arrives, Santa must invoke prepare Sleigh, and then all nine reindeer must invoke getHitched.
 * After the third elf arrives, Santa must invoke helpElves.
 Concurrently, all three elves should invoke getHelp.
 * All three elves must invoke getHelp before any additional elves enter (increment the elf counter).

+## Performance Evalution

+Santa Claus should not be asleep when all the deers have returned or three elves are waiting.